 Whats the difference between a pot still, reflux still?

-A: Most orders for supplies or accessories usually ship the next business day after you placed the order.
+A: Most orders for supplies or accessories usually ship within 1-3 business days after you place the order.
 Stills or other adapter parts that we build are built to order, and usually ship in 8-12 business days.
 Mile Hi Flutes take 4-5 weeks to ship.

 When you placed your order online, when you create an account you can log back in here and see your order status.
 We send emails automatically with tracking number information when it ships so you could already have an email from us.
 Sometimes these emails goes to spam folders so please check your spam folder.
 Be sure to check your spam or junk mailbox if we are not included in your address book.

 A: This is difficult to answer without knowing your needs.
 The best way to figure this out is to decide how much product you intend to make and how often.
 You will yield about 10 to 20% of product out of your wash, so that will tell you how big of a boiler you need.
 Of course if you want something a little smaller, you can do multiple runs.
 Research recipies of what you wish to make, and that should help you find out what percentage you can expect.
 For reference: 20% of 5 gallons is 1 gallon.

 A: A pot still is the most basic.
 It channels vapors up the column and they escape through the condensor.
 The condensor is made to cool the steam back into liquid, and you keep the output.
 A refulx still adds a condenser to the column for the purpose of filtering out impurities during the distillation.
 As different products vaporize at different temperatures (water and alcohol) the purpose is to make the alcohol more pure, while keeping the water vapor from exiting the condenser.
 We label our still tower the 'dual purpose' because it can be used as a reflux OR a pot still... simply don't use the refulx cooling jacket or the torpedo and it becomes a pot still.